 The winning manuscript will be published in a 6" x 9" format, with full color cover.
 The contest winner will receive 25 copies of her/his book, a prize of $200, and the opportunity to buy copies of their book at 50% of retail price.
 Previous winners have then sold copies of their books at prices that assure profits for themselves, at readings and other public appearances.
 Swan Scythe Press will also provide free copies to book reviewers.

-The winner of the 2016 Swan Scythe Press Chapbook Contest is Lisa Dominguez Abraham from Sacramento, California for her manuscript Mata Hari Blows a Kiss.
+The winner of the 2017 Swan Scythe Press Chapbook Contest is Kyle Liang from Hamden, Connecticut for his manuscript How to Build a House.

 CONTEST RULES: We require submissions in the following format:

 *Title page with author’s name, address, phone number, and email address

 *Another title page without any identifying information; book title only

 *Acknowledgments page (optional)

 *20 to 32 pages of poems

 *Submit ms. bound only by a binder clip. *Manuscripts must be postmarked prior to, or on, June 15, 2017.